V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – lubisu : combustion

-– lubodolo : corruption
+– lubodolo : corruption, decomposition

-– lubokianu : loud scream, howl
+– lubokianu : loud cry, loud scream, howl

-– luboko : long distance
+– luboko : great distance, long distance

-– lubokoloso : convocation, summons, invitation
+– lubokoloso : calling together, convening, summons, invitation

 – lubuetete / mbuetete : star